-- 1. The Constitutional Court is composed of nine members, who are appointed by the President of the Republic with the consent of the Assembly. - 2.
-Judges are named for nine years without the right to be reelected, among lawyers with high qualifications and with professional work experience of not less than fifteen years. - 3.
+- Constitutional court selection - 3.
 One-third of the composition of the Constitutional Court is renewed every three years, according to the procedure determined by law. - 4.
 The President of the Constitutional Court is appointed for a 3-year term from the ranks of its members by the President of the Republic with the consent of the Assembly. - 5.
 A judge of the Constitutional Court continues in office until the appointment of his successor.